 Oh, there was The Apple Pan, but that’s less a food story than a religious experience.

 Of course back then Mickey Mantle earned $100 thousand and a pack of bubblegum cards was a nickel (bubblegum without cards was still a penny).
 Even in High School when I started the evil habit of smoking, a pack of Camels was 19 cents (25 cents from a vending machine).
 I remember seeing a film where a swinging New York couple stopped at a cocktail lounge to get cigarettes and the blonde asked her beau for two quarters for the machine.
 Fifty cents a pack!
-That and Bennett Cerf were my most indelible (pre-)memories of New York City.
+That and Bennett Cerf were my most indelible memories of New York City (before I actually moved there).

 Not to worry, I stopped smoking over thirty years ago, right up to the day the man who instituted charging for education in California vacated the White House and went back to his horsies.